 The Act strives to prevent fraud and terrorism by making money laundering more difficult.
 Since the act requires every company to report the identities of every owner who substantially benefits from or exerts substantial control over the business, it makes it harder for organizations to use shell companies to hide money laundering and financial crimes.

-Failing to file a BOI report can have hefty civil and criminal penalties.
-Civil penalties can include a fee of $500 per day for every day the report is outstanding.
-Criminal penalties (which can stack with civil penalties) can include a fine of up to $10,000, 3 years in prison, or both.
+Prior to the temporary suspension on enforcement, failing to file a BOI report could have hefty civil and criminal penalties.
+Civil penalties could include a fee of $500 per day for every day the report is outstanding.
+Criminal penalties (which can stack with civil penalties) could include a fine of up to $10,000, three years in prison, or both.

-Since the Corporate Transparency Act is still pretty new, the filing deadline is still a bit unusual.
-For now, there are actually three potential deadlines, all depending on when your business was created.
+Prior to the recent and temporary suspension on enforcement of the Corporate Transparency Act, there were three potential deadlines, all depending on when your business was created.

-Businesses that started prior to January 1, 2024, need to file their BOIR paperwork sometime before January 1, 2025.
-Meanwhile, businesses that organize during the 2024 calendar year will have 90 days after receiving “actual or public notice” that their business has been approved.
+Businesses that started prior to January 1, 2024, would have needed to file their BOIR paperwork sometime before January 1, 2025.
+Meanwhile, businesses that organize during the 2024 calendar year would have had 90 days after receiving “actual or public notice” that their business has been approved.
 Typically, this means 90 days after your Secretary of State notifies you that your paperwork was accepted and active.

-Finally, any businesses that organize after January 1, 2025, will be required to file their BOIR within 30 days of their company’s registration approval.
+Finally, any businesses that organize after January 1, 2025, would have been required to file their BOIR within 30 days of their company’s registration approval.

 Note: these due dates apply for both domestic reporting companies and foreign reporting companies.

 If you’re not among the exceptions listed above and are feeling anxious about filing your beneficial ownership information report, we can help.
-Our ZenBusiness BOI filing service can help you comply with the Corporate Transparency Act.
+Our ZenBusiness BOI filing service can help you.
 We can also help you start and maintain your business.
 Whether you need help starting an LLC or corporation, a platform to manage your finances, or peace of mind that your business is compliant, we can help.
 Let us handle the red tape side of things so you can focus on growing your business.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.